 The trainings will be provided by a consortium of leading international research institutes and companies with experts in wireless communications and machine learning.
 In this way, project will also nurture the sense of responsibility of the ESRs and the other participants through personal engagement in the training program and by promoting teamwork through collaborative joint projects.

-For more details about the research done within this project, visit our Research page by clicking the button below.
+For more details about the research done within this project, visit our Research page by clicking the icon.

 Our News sections offers the latest news from the network, whether it is about publications or events.
-Click the button to explore it.
+Click the icon to explore it.

 |Type of Action||MSCA-ITN-ETN|